intel/rohd/doc/tutorials/chapter_9/rohd_vf.md

 In this chapter, we are going to learn how to use ROHD-VF, a verification framework that are built upon Rapid Open Hardware Development (ROHD) framework.
 ROHD-VF offers testbench in a way that are similar to UVM.
 For those who are unfamiliar with UVM, worry not as we will covered it piece by piece as we move along with this tutorial.

-## Testbenches
+## Testbench

 A testbench is a software used to interact with and test a device under test (DUT).
-ROHD-VF testbenches are organized in a modular and extensible way using simple base classes which have specific roles.
+ROHD-VF testbench are organized in a modular and extensible way using simple base classes which have specific roles.
 Below is a diagram of an example ROHD-VF testbench.

 ![ROHD-VF Design](./assets/ROHD_VF_Design.png)